 Vitamin and Calcium Supplements (cont.)

-What is it, and what does it do?
+What is thiamin, and what does it do?

-There is insufficient information to establish an RDA for vitamin B12 for infants.
+There is insufficient information to establish an RDA for thiamin for infants.
 In this case, an Adequate Intake (AI) has been established:

 |Age||Males and Females|